 You may have thought screen size would be the most important factor in a good infotainment system, but it's not.
 You can have a giant screen, but if it's too complex and hard to figure out, it'll still be a pain to use when you're driving down the highway in a sea of fast-moving cars.
 Legibility is the most important feature, and you should not equate that with fancy graphics or numerous colors.
 Legibility means the icons, text, and menus are easy to read and decipher, minimizing the amount of time you need to spend looking at the screen instead of the road.

-The Ford SYNC 3 system is a prime example.
-It looks almost monochromatic with its blue, black, and white screen, text, and icons.
-But it's all laid out cleanly and without much adornment.
+The Ford SYNC 4 system is a prime example.
+It looks almost boring with its huge white space and basic icons and text, but it's all laid out cleanly and without much adornment.
 You can even look at the icons to see what function you need to choose without having to read the text.
 It opts for more universal symbols than proprietary ones, making them very easy to figure out quickly.
 Look for a system that has large, easy-to-understand icons, simple fonts, and a crisp layout.
 Legibility will go a long way if you look for it first rather than picking a dressed-up screen that's better to look at than it is to use.
+Here are some of the most legible systems on the market today:

 Good Dash Placement

 Things have changed significantly for screen dash location over the past few years.
 Many models had the infotainment screen set lower in the dash, embedded in the middle of the car's center stack.
-This set it in a place where your eyes would have to move to the right and down while driving, but now that most infotainment screens have been moved atop the dash, there's less eye movement required.
+That location would require you to move your eyes to the right and down while driving, but now that most infotainment screens have been moved atop the dash, there's less eye movement required.
 You typically only have to move your eyes to the right to make contact with the infotainment screen, and that changes the game.
+These “floating” screens are positioned higher compared to versions situated in the dashboard.
+The result is that they are more in the natural line of sight of the driver, and the windshield is still in the periphery.

 While good screen placement can't take the place of a highly legible system, it can aid matters by making the screen less distracting and frustrating to use.
 This also permits the driver to see things better peripherally while using the screen because he or she no longer has to look further down on the dash to operate the screen.
 Keep in mind that other factors can detract from the usefulness of good dash placement.
 If the screen is still too complex, not especially responsive, or too small to see the details clearly, no amount of ideal screen placement will make up for that.